Skip to content

 Since both processes involve inspection and testing many professionals get confused and think that they are the same.
 They have different objectives and are carried out with a different goal in mind.

-Definition: Corrective action can be defined as an intentional activity that realigns the performance of the work with the approved plan.
-In quality management, corrective action is a future response to the defect repair process.
-This forward-looking next step ensures that the error will not occur again.
-For example, let’s say you find some defective…
+Corrective action is an intentional activity that realigns the work’s performance with the approved plan.
+It is a future response to issues identified during the defect repair process.
+This proactive measure ensures that the same error does not occur again.
+For example, if you discover and fix defective components, you would not want this defect…

 A scatter diagram is one of the seven basic tools of quality, but many professionals find it to be a difficult concept.